ST. JAMES THE LESS PARISH HISTORY:

 In September 1945 the first work got underway to build a third church for St. Johns in Houghton.
 In December 1946 the cornerstone was laid.
 In November 1950 Mass was celebrated in the basement of the new church.
 In June 1951 the stone church with brick interior was dedicated.
 The dimensions are 134 ft. long, 81 ft. wide in front and 74 ft. wide at the rear and 52 ft. in the nave.
 The tower is 57 feet high.
 On October 20, 1963, a new rectory was completed.
 The old rectory (built in 1902) was torn down.
 A glass enclosed walkway from the rectory to the sacristy of the church was completed in 1965.

 St. Johns Catholic School merged into Marquette in the fall of 1968.
 Father Goetzman retired January 14, 1982.
 He died July 6, 1982.
 Father Robert Striegel served the parish from February 19, 1982 to June 3, 1991.
 Father John Spiegel served the parish from July 2, 1991 to July 6, 1999.
 Father Dennis Hoffman was appointed July 7, 1999.
-Father Gary Beckman replaced Father Hoffman in 2004.
+Father Bruce DeRammeleare replaced Father Gary Beckman in 2013.
+Father Dan Dorau then replaced Father Bruce in July 2020.
 The Marquette Catholic School in Houghton was demolished in 2005.
 St. Johns Parish currently serves the spiritual needs of 188 families.